 We believe that effective management can only be achieved through a strong partnership with our members.
 The MIIA Grant Program provides members with solutions for effective risk management, enhanced safety practices, and greater asset preservation.

 For the Risk Management Grant MIIA members can apply for a grant or grants totaling up to $10,000 per municipal entity.
 Total funding for this grant is one million dollars.
-The Grant submittal deadline is October 21, 2022.
-Grants will be reviewed by October 31, 2022 and awards or denials announced by November 23, 2022.

 Rewards credits are designed to reduce premiums in the following fiscal year.
 Members also have the option to leave the credits on account or take 100% of the Rewards credit, in a given year, as a Flex Grant.
 Flex Grants allow members to select risk management products or related services that will assist their municipalities in risk management efforts.

 In the FY24 policy year (7/1/23-6/30/24) members have the opportunity to request an FY24 (based on FY23 Rewards) Flex Grant for related risk management equipment/products and services.
 Members may request only ONE Rewards Flex Grant per fiscal year.

 Eligible items to be considered under the MIIA Flex Grant in addition to those currently eligible under the MIIA Risk Management Grant Program include but are not limited to:

 • Building Maintenance: HVAC maintenance, mechanical failure/water connection, maintenance and replacement, pipe and sprinkler freeze protection